Meet Our Team

 Kelsey Barnes, 6th Grade Science Teacher

 Kelsey Barnes believes that every single student is capable of reaching their dreams.
 Prior to working at the Kauffman School, Ms. Barnes was a student at Truman State University where she was on the debate team.
 She received a Bachelor of Arts in in Public Communication with a minor in justice systems.
+Ms. Barnes is a 2018 Teach For America alumni and received Middle School Science license through University of Missouri-St. Louis.
 Ms. Barnes was drawn to Kauffman because of the preparation and support for new teachers and the preparation and support for students to make a better world.

 Robyn Blakemore believes every student deserves an excellent education.
 She is committed to holding her students to high expectations so they will be ready to excel in college and their future careers.
 Prior to teaching at the Kauffman School, Mrs. Blakemore taught seventh- and eighth-grade math in the Kansas City Public Schools district at Central Academy of Excellence (formally Central High School).
 Mrs. Blakemore is an alumna of Teach For America - Kansas City.
 She received her Bachelor of Arts in Child and Family Studies from Baylor University in Waco, Texas.
 She went on to receive her Master of Education in Secondary Education from the University of Missouri-St. Louis.
 Mrs. Blakemore was drawn to the Kauffman School because of its unique and positive school culture.
 She is excited to celebrate students’ successes this coming school year.